mongodb/mongo-python-driver/doc/examples/type_hints.rst

   1. Do not specify `_id` at all.
 It will be inserted automatically, and can be retrieved at run-time, but will yield a type-checking error unless explicitly ignored.

   2. Specify `_id` explicitly.
-This will mean that every instance of your custom TypedDict class will have to passed a value for `_id`.
+This will mean that every instance of your custom TypedDict class will have to pass a value for `_id`.

   3. Make use of :py:class:`~typing.NotRequired`.
 This has the flexibility of option 1, but with the ability to access the `_id` field without causing a type-checking error.